FREE Shipping on orders over $899

 Did you know that arthritis affects your eyesight?

-Any inflammatory disorder that affects collagen, the main component of connective tissue, can damage the sclera (sclera), the white outer layer of the eye, and the cornea that allows light to pass through, as they are basically made up of collagen.
+Any inflammatory disorder that affects collagen, the main component of connective tissue, can damage the sclera (sclera), the white outer layer of the eye, and the cornea that allows light to pass through, as they are basically made of collagen.

 These are four disorders related to various types of arthritis: